DinoChan/Kino.Toolkit.Wpf/Kino.Toolkit.Wpf/Kino.Toolkit.Wpf/THIRD-PARTY-NOTICES.md

       boilerplate notice, with the fields enclosed by brackets "[]" replaced with your own identifying information.
 (Don't include the brackets!)
-The text should be enclosed in the appropriate comment syntax for the file format.We also recommend that a file or class name and description of purpose be included on the same "printed page" as the copyright notice for easier identification within third-party archives.
+The text should be enclosed in the appropriate comment syntax for the file format.
+We also recommend that a file or class name and description of purpose be included on the same "printed page" as the copyright notice for easier identification within third-party archives.